-On this 10-day dive tour, we will drive the ring road around Iceland and visit all the underwater highlights as well as the amazing top-side sites and scenery Iceland has to offer.
-It is the ultimate dive tour in Iceland!
-This tour is also well suited for non-divers or snorkeling partners and travelling companions.
+On our 10 Day Tour around Iceland we will drive the Ring Road around Iceland and visit all the underwater highlights as well as many of the amazing top-side sites and scenery Iceland has to offer.
+It’s the ultimate dive tour in Iceland!

-All transportation while on tour both land and water.
+All transportation while on tour (land & water)

 Lunch and dinner on all days.